Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 Universal Technical Institute's Motorcycle Mechanic Institute (MMI) is more than a place of learning.
 It’s a place to explore your passions.

-For those who love vintage bikes or want to see from where the sleek machines of today evolved, the Vintage Café Racer class is a hands-on trip to the past.
+For those who love old school vintage bikes or want to see from where the sleek machines of today evolved, the Vintage Café Racer class is a hands-on trip to the past.
 Along with learning about a variety of vintage bikes, there’s a focus on café racers, a movement that’s all about stripping things down and going fast.

 The best part?
 These mechanic classes are available to the general public.